Trades table functions: Group Trade Operations

 Tags and Notes

-Both these attributes can be either added, searched, and deleted or cleared from all the selected trades.
+Both of these attributes can be either added, searched, deleted, or cleared from all the selected trades.

 Auto-tagging symbols